Jecor27/MenuMemory/README.md

-## Capstone
+## MenuMemory
 * when downloading files, npm install for front end and backend
 * npm run dev for frontend
 * nodemon for backend
-# Whisk & Pour
+# MenuMemory
-The purpose of whisk & pour was to be able to store recipes you found important.
+The purpose of MenuMemory was to be able to store recipes you found important.
 I wanted something that would be useful to myself and others, authentication will be add and more customization.

 # Features